PoliticalGraveyard.com

 PINEDA: See also Gery Chico — Diccia T. Pineda-Kirwan

 Pineda, Charles, Jr. (b.
 1940) — also known as Chuck Pineda — of Sacramento, Sacramento County, Calif.
 Born in Santa Ana, Orange County, Calif., February 23, 1940.
-American Independent candidate for Governor of California, 2003.
+Democrat.
+Candidate for Governor of California, 2003.
 Still living as of 2003.

-Pineda, Chuck See Charles Pineda, Jr.
+Pineda, Chuck See Charles Pineda Jr.

 PINEDA-KIRWAN (Soundex P532)